MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## SvcRecordType

 The SvcRecordType field is a numeric value defined to be either "0" or "1".
-Within an HTTPSSVC RRSet, all RRs must have the same value for SvcRecordType.
-Clients and recursive servers MUST ignore HTTPSSVC resource records with other SvcRecordType values.
+Within an SVCB RRSet, all RRs must have the same value for SvcRecordType.
+Clients and recursive servers MUST ignore SVCB resource records with other SvcRecordType values.
 If an RRSet contains a record with type "0", the client MUST ignore any records in the set with type "1".

-When SvcRecordType is "0", the HTTPSSVC is defined to be in "alias form".
+When SvcRecordType is "0", the SVCB is defined to be in "alias form".

-When SvcRecordType is "1", the HTTPSSVC is defined to be in "alternative service form".
+When SvcRecordType is "1", the SVCB is defined to be in "alternative service form".

-## HTTPSSVC records: alias form
+## SVCB records: alias form

-When SvcRecordType is "0", the HTTPSSVC record is to be treated similar to a CNAME alias pointing to the domain name specified in SvcDomainName.
-HTTPSSVC RRSets MUST only have a single resource record in this form.
+When SvcRecordType is "0", the SVCB record is to be treated similar to a CNAME alias pointing to the domain name specified in SvcDomainName.
+SVCB RRSets MUST only have a single resource record in this form.
 If multiple are present, clients or recursive resolvers SHOULD pick one non-determinstically.

-The common use-case for this form of the HTTPSSVC record is as an alternative to CNAMEs at the zone apex where they are not allowed.
+The common use-case for this form of the SVCB record is as an alternative to CNAMEs at the zone apex where they are not allowed.
 For example, if an operator of https://example.com wanted to point HTTPS requests to a service operating at svc.example.net, they would publish a record such as:

     example.com.
-3600 IN HTTPSSVC 0 0 svc.example.net.
+3600 IN SVCB 0 0 svc.example.net.

-The SvcDomainName MUST point to a domain name that contains another HTTPSSVC record and/or address (AAAA and/or A) records.
+The SvcDomainName MUST point to a domain name that contains another SVCB record and/or address (AAAA and/or A) records.

 Note that the RRName and the SvcDomainName MAY themselves be CNAMEs.
 Clients and recursive resolvers MUST follow CNAMEs as normal.

 Due to the risk of loops, clients and recursive resolvers MUST implement loop detection.
-Chains of consecutive HTTPSSVC and CNAME records SHOULD be limited to (8?) prior to reaching terminal address records.
+Chains of consecutive SVCB and CNAME records SHOULD be limited to (8?) prior to reaching terminal address records.